gojimmypi/gojimmypi.github.io/_posts/2022-10-27-Hackaday-Supercon-2022.md

 What was really great was the kindness and generosity of all those folks there.
 One of the first people I met was [@mithro](https://twitter.com/gojimmypi/status/1196172438934941697?s=20&t=6Q3FA9_6EQsM7wUW1sJ_kQ) who gave my a pair of [fomu](https://tomu.im/fomu.html).
 There was also [@ZxSpectROM](https://twitter.com/gojimmypi/status/1195480147362631680?s=20&t=6Q3FA9_6EQsM7wUW1sJ_kQ) that ensured I had a RC2014 board.
 But me, I just showed up with a ticket in hand.
-There were many others.
+There were many others that were kind and generous.

 So this year, I've remedied that!
 First, I've made my [first ever stickers](https://twitter.com/gojimmypi/status/1586452536722001921?s=20&t=6Q3FA9_6EQsM7wUW1sJ_kQ):